Joseph Candel

 Over 500 years after Daniel gave this prophecy, Jesus referred to it in His dissertation on the signs of His second coming and of the end of the world as we know it:

-So what exactly is this “abomination of desolation”?–Jesus said we would see it “standing” in the Jewish Temple.
-Daniel 11:31 says the Antichrist’s forces will “place” it there.
-Daniel 12:11 says that it will be “set up.”
-We find out in the book of Revelation that the abomination of desolation is an image of the Antichrist himself (Revelation 13:15), who the Bible also refers to as “the Beast” (Revelation 13:1-7).
+So what exactly is this ?abomination of desolation???Jesus said we would see it ?standing? in the Jewish Temple.
+Daniel 11:31 says the Antichrist?s forces will ?place? it there.
+Daniel 12:11 says that it will be ?set up.?
+We find out in the book of Revelation that the abomination of desolation is an image of the Antichrist himself (Revelation 13:14-15), who the Bible also refers to as ?the Beast?
+(Revelation 13:1-7).

-The Antichrist’s chief aide, the “false prophet,” will be behind the making of this image, which will be able to “speak” and somehow have power to cause those who refuse to worship it to be killed (Revelation 13:11-15).
-This power will be through the electronic monetary system that the Antichrist government will enact.
-People will be forced to submit to and worship the Antichrist, because under this system no one will be able to buy or sell without a personal account number, the “mark of the Beast,” in their right hands or foreheads (Revelation 13:16-18).
+The Antichrist?s chief aide, the ?false prophet,? will be behind the making of this image, which will be able to ?speak? and somehow have power to cause those who refuse to worship it to be killed (Revelation 13:11-15).
+This power will be through a new coming electronic economic system that the Antichrist government will enact.
+People will be forced to submit to and worship the Antichrist, because under this new economic system no one will be able to buy or sell without a personal account number, the ?mark of the Beast,? in their right hands or foreheads, possibly in the form of a RFID chip implant?
+(Revelation 13:16-18).
 But some will refuse to worship the Antichrist or receive his mark, and the Lord will take care of them (Revelation 12:6,14).

-Back to Daniel 9:27: The Antichrist will rule “even until the consummation.”
-The Hebrew word that is translated “consummation” here comes from the root kalah, which can mean either “complete” or “consume, destroy utterly.”
-It is unclear which meaning is intended–whether it refers to the last aspect of the prophecy being fulfilled or the utter destruction of the Antichrist and his forces–but both fit because they happen at the same time.
-The prophecy will be completed and the Antichrist destroyed shortly after the second coming of Christ, in the wrath of God and the Battle of Armageddon.
-Verse 27 continues: “and that determined shall be poured upon the desolate.”
-The wrath of God will be poured upon the Antichrist and his followers, but meanwhile God’s saved children will be safely home in Heaven, enjoying the marriage feast of the Lamb, who is Jesus (Daniel 12:11-12; Revelation 14:9-10; chapters 15-16; 19).
+Back to Daniel 9:27: The Antichrist will rule ?even until the consummation.?
+The Hebrew word that is translated ?consummation? here comes from the root kalah, which can mean either ?complete? or ?consume, destroy utterly.?
+It is unclear which meaning is intended?whether it refers to the last aspect of the prophecy being fulfilled or the utter destruction of the Antichrist and his forces?but both fit because they happen at the same time.
+The prophecy will be completed and the Antichrist destroyed shortly after the second coming of Christ, in the wrath of God at the Battle of Armageddon.
+Verse 27 continues: ?and that determined shall be poured upon the desolate.?
+The wrath of God will be poured upon the Antichrist and his followers, but meanwhile God?s saved children will be safely home in Heaven, enjoying the marriage feast of the Lamb, who is Jesus (Daniel 12:11-12; Revelation 14:9-10; chapters 15-16; 19).

-The first 69 “weeks” happened just as Daniel’s prophecy said they would.
-We have no reason to doubt that the last “week”–the last seven years before Jesus’ return to earth–will not also happen as predicted here in this amazing passage.
+The first 69 ?weeks? happened just as Daniel?s prophecy said they would.
+We have no reason to doubt that the last ?week??the last seven years will not also happen as predicted here in this amazing passage.

 In your otherwise fascinating interpretation will you change the statement “because it took 49 years to rebuild the walls of Jerusalem,” to say the walls and the city?
 XXO randy